MicrosoftDocs/dynamics-365-customer-engagement/ce/customize/virtual-entity-documentdb-provider-requirements.md

 # Preview feature: Azure Cosmos DB for DocumentDB API Data Provider requirements

-This topic describes the requirements for the [!INCLUDE [cc-docdb-api-data-provider](../includes/cc-docdb-api-data-provider.md)] as well as how to configure and recommended best practices when you use the [!INCLUDE [cc-docdb-api-data-provider](../includes/cc-docdb-api-data-provider.md)] with [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] virtual entities. [!INCLUDE [cc-azure-cosmos-db](../includes/cc-azure-cosmos-db.md)] is Microsoft's globally distributed, multi-model database.
+This topic describes the requirements for the [!INCLUDE [cc-docdb-api-data-provider](../includes/cc-docdb-api-data-provider.md)] as well as how to configure and recommended best practices when you use the [!INCLUDE [cc-docdb-api-data-provider](../includes/cc-docdb-api-data-provider.md)] with [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] virtual entities.

 > [!IMPORTANT]
 > - [!INCLUDE [cc-preview-features-definition](../includes/cc-preview-features-definition.md)]